Bloom: Designing for LLM-Augmented Behavior Change Interactions: Discussion

 \subsection{Social and Relational Cues: Opportunities and Risks for Promoting Engagement}

-Participants in the treatment condition exhibited increased engagement across all screens of the Bloom app.
-While multiple factors may have contributed to this, interview feedback suggests that the perceived social and relational nature of interactions with Beebo played an important role.
-Many participants explicitly said that chatting with Beebo felt like talking to a person, even while recognizing it was an AI.
-This mirrors findings from pre‑LLM health coaching systems~\cite{bickmore2005establishing, mitchell2021automated}, as well as recent LLM‑based coaching~\cite{jorke2025gptcoach}, and aligns with long‑standing evidence that people respond socially to computers and media~\cite{reeves1996media}.
-Participants identified several qualities that fostered this sense of presence, mentioning the bee avatar, Beebo's empathetic and non-judgmental tone, proactive but optional messaging, and references back to prior conversations.
-Unlike the control condition, LLM-generated notifications and chatbot interactions were frequently described as interactions with an accountability partner rather than simple reminders.
+Participants in the treatment condition exhibited increased engagement across all screens of the Bloom app (\textbf{\textsf{A1-2}}).
+While multiple factors may have contributed to this, interview feedback suggests that the perceived social and relational nature of interactions with Beebo played an important role (\textbf{\textsf{Q3-4}}).
+Many participants explicitly said that chatting with Beebo felt like talking to a person (\codeQfour{}), even while recognizing it was an AI.
+This mirrors findings from pre-LLM health coaching systems~\cite{bickmore2005establishing, mitchell2021automated}, as well as recent LLM-based coaching~\cite{jorke2025gptcoach}, and aligns with long-standing evidence that people respond socially to computers and media~\cite{reeves1996media}.
+Participants identified several qualities that fostered this sense of presence, mentioning the bee avatar, Beebo's empathetic and non-judgmental tone, proactive but optional messaging, and references back to prior conversations (\textbf{\textsf{Q3-4}}).
+Unlike the control condition, LLM-generated notifications and chatbot interactions were frequently described as interactions with an accountability partner rather than simple reminders (\codeQfour{}).
+Interestingly, Bloom was able to engage with qualities of health informatics tools that \citet{saksono2024socio} describe as typically enabled by human social support, such as people's long-term aspirations, sense of belongingness sustained through frequent meaningful interactions, and impediments to PA.
+This led to many of the same benefits as human social support, such as an increase in the perceived benefits of PA (\codeQthree{}, \codeStwo{}).